 Located in Chile’s Atacama Region, Region III, at an elevation of approximately 650 m above sea level and 20 km south of the city of Copiapó, the Candelaria Copper Mining Complex is easily accessed using the public road system.
 Copiapó is a modern city with all regular services and a population of approximately 160,000.
 Employees come primarily from the Copiapó region.
 The regional Atacama airport is serviced by daily commercial flights from Santiago and other destinations.

-Candelaria is an open pit and underground mine providing copper ore to an on-site processing plant with a capacity of approximately 75,000 tonnes per day (tpd).
+Candelaria is an open pit and underground mining operation providing copper ore to an on-site processing plant with a capacity of approximately 75,000 tonnes per day (tpd).
 Ojos del Salado comprises two underground mines, Santos and Alcaparrosa.
 The approximate 3,800 tpd capacity PAC processing facility receives ore from the Santos mine, while ore from the Alcaparrosa mine is treated at the Candelaria processing plant.

 The Candelaria open pit mine operates with an overall mining rate of approximately 205,000 tpd over the next 23 years including an average of 76,800 tpd of ore sent to the processing plants together with substantial quantities of ore recovered from stockpiles.
 Four phases of development remain in the Candelaria open pit life-of-mine plan (Phases 10 to 13) as of December 2022.
-The overall strip ratio of the life of mine plan is 2.45:1 including ore delivered to stockpiles.
+The overall strip ratio of the remaining life of mine plan is 2.4:1 including ore delivered to stockpiles.

 Copper concentrates containing precious metals are sold on contract to local smelters or trucked to the Punta Padrones port, near Caldera, for export to overseas smelters.